Retail Customer Service

 You have to hire the right person who is trainable.
 You need someone who, when you explain your philosophy and your high standards of retail customer service, can own it as their own.

 And finally, when retail customer service fails on the front lines—and it will on occasion—there must be a service standard for who on staff takes care of it, what is said and not said, and a method to properly escalate a concern.
-And that goes for everything at the beginning of your customer journey on down the funnel to your returns desk.
+And that goes for everything at the beginning of your customer journey down the funnel to your returns desk.

 Take The Sales Personality Quiz